-Invesco Perpetual Investor Services
+Invesco Perpetual Client Services

-Invesco Perpetual has an Investor Services Team, available to you from 8.30 am to 6.00 pm, Monday to Friday (excluding Bank Holidays).
+Invesco Perpetual has a Client Services Team, available to you from 8.30 am to 6.00 pm, Monday to Friday (excluding Bank Holidays).
 Current valuations, statements and literature can be ordered, however, no investment advice can be given.

-☎ 0800 085 8677 www.invescoperpetual.co.uk/investmenttrusts
+www.invescoperpetual.co.uk/investmenttrusts